2021 ESA Annual Meeting

 Because the submission deadline is very close to our final preparations of the program, editing these abstracts is not possible after the submission deadline has passed.
 Proofread very carefully.

 When submitting an abstract, presenters should be reasonably confident that they will attend the meeting and give the presentation as scheduled.
 The presenting author should notify ESA as soon as possible if a presentation needs to be cancelled.
-Please cancel by May 1 at the very latest to minimize gaps in the final meeting program.
+We understand that planning ahead is particularly challenging this year.
+Please cancel by May 1 if possible, to help us minimize gaps in the final meeting program.